 What is a Judicial Review and How Does it Work?

 If the Home Office or the UKBA has refused your application for entry clearance or leave to remain and you’re not granted the right of appeal, then you can challenge by way of Judicial Review against the Home Office and the UKBA.

 You can make this challenge and apply for a Judicial Review within 3 months from the date of your refusal letter.
 This is known as ‘Pre Action Control’.
 As per civil procedure rules, the Pre Action Control notice must be sent by the applicant to the Home Office/UKBA, allowing them a minimum of 14 days to review and potentially change their decision.

-After the pre control letter, the Home Office and UKBA may or may not change their decision after a review and you may be granted the visa or your status of refusal may be maintained.
+The pre action control letter should explain why you think the decision to refuse your application was wrong.
+You can give your reasons and provide information and evidence in the letter.
+After the pre control letter, the Home Office and UKBA may or may not change their decision after a review, and you may be granted the visa or your status of refusal may be maintained.

-When the Home Office/UKBA decides to maintain the refusal or it does not respond within 14 days after the Pre Action Control letter, you can make an application for permission to apply for judicial review to the Upper Tribunal.
+When the Home Office/UKBA decides to maintain the refusal or it does not respond within 14 days after the Pre Action Control letter, you can make an application for permission to apply for Judicial Review to the Upper Tribunal.

-If you are refused for permission by Upper Tribunal, then you can make an application for renewal of permission for judicial review.
+If you are refused permission by the Upper Tribunal, then you can make an application for renewal of permission for Judicial Review.
 This needs to be made within 7 working days.
-The permission for review application will be decided, after a court hearing.
+Whether permission for a review is granted will be decided after a court hearing.

 In this process, the court will list the matters for hearing and – after the court hearing – it will grant or refuse you permission.
-If you are granted the permission by the Upper Tribunal either at the stage of application on paper or after the hearing in the court, the judicial review will take place.
-A judicial review will be listed for hearing and then the Upper Tribunal will decide whether the decision taken by the Home Office/UKBA is in accordance with the relevant laws or not.
+If you are granted permission by the Upper Tribunal, a Judicial Review will take place.
+The Judicial Review will be listed for hearing and then the Upper Tribunal will decide whether the decision taken by the Home Office/UKBA is in accordance with the relevant laws or not.